e271828e/Flight.jl/docs/notes/design/framework_spec.md

 feed, I expose under this prefix" — explicit at the type level, evaluated at build.

+**`faces` is inputs-only, by definition.** It reads `input_faces(child)`, and `except`/`only` filter *face names* within that set — there is no direction argument, and none is implied: the helper exists for the pass-through case, where an assembly hands a child's unfed requirements up one level.
+Computed *output* re-export — a `direction` keyword, or the predicate selection §15.7 records for `except`/`only` — is a **guarded addition**: plausibly wanted by the conventional-surface work (§12.2, §19) and by test rigs, cheap to add, and not adopted here, because every output face in the worked assemblies is an explicit pair and no consumer has yet demonstrated the computed form.

 **Generic holding = imposed contract.** A parent holding a child generically constrains it exactly through the faces its wires and exports reference: build a `World` whose concrete aircraft lacks a referenced face and the error names the